Bindweed is a tenacious plant that can quickly take over gardens and lawns. Its deep roots and rapid growth make it a challenging weed to control.

 11. Avenger® Weed Killer

 Avenger® Weed Killer is an organic herbicide made from citrus oil.
-It works by stripping away the waxy cuticle of the plant, causing it to dehydrate and die.
+It works by stripping away the plant’s waxy cuticle, causing it to dehydrate and die.

-Spray Avenger® Weed Killer directly onto the bindweed leaves on a sunny day for best results.
+Spray Avenger® Weed Killer directly onto the bindweed leaves on a sunny day for the best results.

 12. AXXE® Broad Spectrum Herbicide